All new students to Campbellsville University interested in becoming a member of the drumline need to fill out the TMB application.

 The Campbellsville University Drumline plays an important part of the success of the Tiger Marching Band.
 The TMB drumline is comprised of four sections.
 Depending on the number of students auditioning, the CU drumline typically carries 5-6 snares; 2-4 tenors; 5-6 bass drums and 2-4 cymbals.
 The TMB does not have a front ensemble.

 Drumline Audition Music.
 Prepare as much of it as possible for the tryouts.
 You can audition on as many instruments as you would like.
 Please contact Dr. Chad Floyd for further details about the drumline auditions.

-Auditions for the CU drumline will be held on May 12.
+Auditions dates for the CU drumline can be found on the TMB application link above.
 If you are unable to attend on that date, please contact Dr. Chad Floyd to set up a different audition date.
 You do not have to be a music major to audition.
 If you are going to major or minor in music, it may be possible to schedule your drumline audition on the same days as your School of Music audition.

 If you are interested to become a music major or minor, please register for a School of Music Audition to be accepted into the School of Music.